Checkio-Game-Missions/checkio-empire-pawn-brotherhood/info/used.md

 **How it is used:**

-For a game AI one of the important tasks is the ability to estimate game state.
+For game AI, the the important task is the ability to understand the game state.
-This concept will show how you can do this on the simple chess figures positions.
+This mission will show how you can do this using simple chess figure positions.